The underside of the diplomacy of “Macron l’Oriental”

 Intelligence without method

 To draw up their inventory of fixtures on this very personal diplomacy of the French president, the work passes by the comparison, sometimes hard, with its predecessors.
-But this “great downgrading” which is in question over the course of some 320 pages began at the end of the mandate of Jacques Chirac, who, after the thunderous “no” French to the American invasion in Iraq, a slow rapprochement with Washington and with Israel, the authors recall.
+But this “great downgrading” which is in question over the course of some 320 pages began at the end of the mandate of Jacques Chirac, who, following the thunderous “no” French to the American invasion in Iraq, a slow rapprochement with Washington and with Israel, the authors recall.
 It is then accentuated under Nicolas Sarkozy, and continues under François Hollande – who boasted, we learn moreover, of never having read a single diplomatic telegram during his mandate.

 → REREAD.
 Lebanon: Emmanuel Macron promises 100 million euros in additional aid